One Vanderbilt: Grand Central subway improvements

 A 4000 ft2 transit hall was created within One Vanderbilt itself to connect to the subway and railroad stations.
+Located at the ground story's northeastern corner, the transit hall has a ceiling measuring 40 ft high.
 In 2015, SL Green Realty gave $220 million toward the building's construction, of which two-thirds would be used for station redesign, marking the largest private investment in the subway system to date.
 The building's subway entrance opened on December 9, 2020.
 The improvements, which cost over $200 million, allowed the subway station to accommodate 4,000 to 6,000 more passengers per hour.